Cordelia Fine

-In April 2018, Cordelia Fine was awarded the Edinburgh Medal.
-This medal is awarded to "men and women of science and technology whose professional achievements are judged to have made a significant contribution to the understanding and well-being of humanity."

 Early life and education

-Cordelia Fine born in Toronto, the daughter of writer Anne Fine and Kit Fine, a philosopher.
+Cordelia Fine was born in 1975 in Toronto, Canada.
+She is the daughter of writer Anne Fine and Kit Fine, a philosopher.

 She was educated at St George's School for Girls in Edinburgh, Scotland.
-She was awarded a bachelor's degree in Experimental Psychology with first-class honours from Oxford University, a Master of Philosophy in Criminology from Cambridge University, and a PhD in Psychology from University College London.
+She was awarded a bachelor's degree in experimental psychology with first-class honours from Oxford University, a Master of Philosophy in criminology from Cambridge University, and a PhD in Psychology from University College London.

 Career

-Since completing her PhD, Cordelia Fine has undertaken research at the School of Philosophy & Bioethics at Monash University, at the Centre for Applied Philosophy & Public Ethics at the Australian National University, and at the Centre for Agency, Values & Ethics (CAVE) at Macquarie University.
+Since completing her PhD, Cordelia Fine has undertaken research at the School of Philosophy & Bioethics at Monash University; the Centre for Applied Philosophy & Public Ethics at the Australian National University; and at the Centre for Agency, Values & Ethics at Macquarie University.